ACDguide/BigData/BigData/platforms/platforms-nci-ood.md

 (OOD)=
 # NCI OOD Virtual Desktop Infrastructure

-**NOTE that NCI have recently launced their ARE platform, which may ultimately replace this OOD offering, this information is current as of July 2022.**
+**NOTE that NCI have recently launced their ARE platform, which may ultimately replace this OOD offering, this information is current as of November 2022.**

-The NCI also support a virtual desktop infrastructure (VDI) called "Open, On-Demand" (OOD) hosted on their internal cloud infrastructure, and which provides an interface to the HPC infrastructure.
+The NCI also support a virtual desktop infrastructure (VDI) called "Open, On-Demand" (OOD) hosted on their **internal cloud** infrastructure, and which provides an interface to the HPC infrastructure.
 The current generation of the VDI is web-based, offering a virtual desktop service mimicking the older 'Strudel' interface, and a Jupyter Notebook server.
 Documentation can be [found here](https://opus.nci.org.au/display/OOD/Open+OnDemand+%28OOD%29+Service).

 The OOD VDI service is accessed via a cloud launcher page which creates an image with access to the requested compute resources and looks like this:
 ![OOD launcher](../images/OOD-launcher.PNG)